kasbah/reseq-website/faq.rst

 If you’re just after the microscope then yes, although in order to do away with the water cooling you need to fit air-cooled heat sinks to the cameras.
 Otherwise the large number of connections make it fiddly.

-Will this software damages my machine?
+Will this software damage my machine?
 --------------------------------------

+It's very unlikely.
+We will be thouruoughly testing our software on real machines before making any release but, as with all open source software, we include a disclaimer that we are not liable for any damage caused by people making use of it.

-Not if we do it right!
-We aim to leave the existing Illumina installation untouched so that you can still run either.
+Installing our software will leave the existing Illumina installation untouched so that you can still run either software at your leisure.

 Software